After reading this article, you’ll able to:

 The Half-Subtractor circuit

-So, consider that we want to subtract two 1-bit numbers.
-The numbers are x and y, then a difference bit (D) and a borrow bit (B) will be generated.
+Consider that we want to subtract two 1-bit numbers.
+The numbers are x and y.
+A difference bit (D) and a borrow bit (B) will be generated.

 The operations 0-0, 1-0, and 1-1 produces a subtraction of 1-bit output.